Root Canal Treatment

 6.)
 With the help of a device called “Apex Locator,” we will have an accurate or exacting measure of the tooth’s root tip (working length) to ensure that we won’t go beyond it.

 7.)
-Once we established the working distance or gauge, we will continue to shave the inner canal, often aided with a special water-soluble loosening solution.
+Once we establish the working distance or gauge, we will continue to shave the inner canal, often aided with a special water-soluble loosening solution.
 This lubricant removes the blockage and permits efficient instrumentation.
 While we do this, expect some copious “Irrigation” (flushing of debris).

 8.)
 We will dry the canal with a tiny absorbable material (paper point) before placing a cotton pellet and a temporary filling material on the access prep.
 We can dismiss the patient until the subsequent visits.
 We require that you come back for the completion of the Root Canal Treatment.

 11.)
-The access prep. is filled with a Permanent Filling, then a final restoration in the form of a Dental Crown is done later.
+The access prep. is filled with a Permanent Filling, and then a final restoration in the form of a Dental Crown is done later.

 When undergoing Root Canal Therapy or Endodontic Treatment, following through with the required visits is essential to complete the entire process.
 Remembering your return appointments is crucial for the treatment’s success, even if the discomfort has already disappeared.
 Leaving the treatment incomplete could lead to potential contamination or infection.